 Worldwide, nurse staffing levels are impacted by the shortage of nurses, budget cuts, greater public demand for health care and aging populations.
 Safe nurse staffing has become a major issue in the nursing profession leading to extensive research studies, protests, as well as advocacy for appropriate legislation by major nursing organizations.

 In June 2016 the New York State Assembly overwhelmingly passed the Safe Staffing for Quality Care Act, but this Act still has to be approved by the Senate.
 “The issues of chronic understaffing and low nurse-to-patient ratios are alarming and real.
-Ignoring nurses’ concerns for the wellbeing of their patients is both egregious and ill advised” said Barry Kaufman, the President of the New York State Alliance for Retired Americans at a press conference afterwards.
+Ignoring nurses’ concerns for the wellbeing of their patients is both egregious and ill-advised” said Barry Kaufman, the President of the New York State Alliance for Retired Americans at a press conference afterward.
 “Retired Americans know that passing this legislation is literally a life and death matter for many of our members.”

 “The issues of chronic understaffing and low nurse-to-patient ratios are alarming and real.”

-Safe staffing levels allows for quality patient care, higher job satisfaction and retention of nurses and better overall outcomes for organizations.
+Safe staffing levels allow for quality patient care, higher job satisfaction and retention of nurses and better overall outcomes for organizations.
 The following points about nurse staffing levels are supported by mounting research evidence in published studies across the world.

 1. Staffing levels impact on patient morbidity and mortality